irudik/external-impacts-rps/README.md

 This repository contains all files and datasets necessary to replicate figures and tables.
 The vast majority of the code is in Stata but some of the figures were made in R. For the R code to run as is, you will need RStudio.
 Otherwise you must hardcode in your file paths.

 There are three main folders. **code** contains the code, **data** contains the data, and **output** is where the output is stored.

+To replicate the results set the `root_path` global to the path of your cloned repository.
+For your first run set the `install_stata_packages` global equal to 1 to install all necessary packages.